Philadelphia artist Frank Taylor's rendering of Dumont's Minstrel's (also known as the Eleventh Street Opera House).

 The overwhelming majority of the accounts of minstrel shows by white Philadelphians from the Nineteenth and early Twentieth Century have one common theme: how much fun they were!
 The genre was always associated with innocent pleasure.
 This sense of glee and happy memories was true for the descriptions by other Americans of the era, too.
 We even have accounts from such eminent figures as Walt Whitman and Samuel Clemens about how much simple delight they had derived from minstrel shows.
 It's amazingly consistent, across the board.

-When I talk about this period of theater history in the early 21st Century, many of my students are seemingly under the impression that minstrel shows were endlessly mean hatefests.
+When I teach this subject, from the perspective of the early 21st Century, many of my students are seemingly under the impression that minstrel shows were obviously evil, just endlessly mean hatefests.
 But unfortunately the truth is even more insidious than that.
-If an experience felt like it was about fun, freedom, and humor, then it's hard for someone to see, at the time, that it might actually be based on deep racism, and that all the supposed humor was was, in a real sense, merely a way to dispel white people's apprehension and fear about the presence of Black people in Northern cities.
+If an experience feels like it is all about fun, freedom, and humor, then it's hard for someone to see, at the time, that it might actually be based on deep racism.
+Almost nobody, as far as I can tell, saw that all the supposed humor was was meant to dispel white people's apprehensions about the presence of Black people in Northern cities.

-(At this point, by the way, let me repeat what I said in the podcast episode: I will not be sharing much in the way of racist imagery from historic minstrel show posters, ads, or sheet music.
+At this point, by the way, let me repeat what I said in the podcast episode: I will not be sharing much in the way of racist imagery from historic minstrel show posters, ads, or sheet music in this post.
 I'm not going to quote lyrics or jokes from minstrel shows.
-There's a lot of that stuff all over the internet, and I don't care to add to it.)
+There's a lot of that stuff all over the internet, and I don't care to add to it.
+Instead, let's look at how the genre was sold and marketed in Philadelphia, specifically.

 The conscious effort to portray urban Black men as ridiculous and sexually threatening dandies, and rural Black men as happy slaves was perhaps made more explicitly in the early days of minstrels shows in Philadelphia.
 Here is a newspaper ad for the Virginia Serenaders at the Chinese Museum on 9th and Sansom Streets - from July 12, 1844, in the Philadelphia Public Ledger: